Coin du feu: a childhood memory from Arizona

 "Childhood Memories"

 The words "Chestnuts roasting on an open fire" meant little to the pint-size Phoenician who once sang them.
-More than thirty years later, and Jack Frost still isn't hanging outside my window.
+More than thirty years later, and Jack Frost still is nowhere to be seen outside my window.
 (Though it is snowing in parts of Provence...)

-One thing roasting "fireside" in my childhood home was cheddar cheese over a flour tortilla (and this, beneath the oven's grill).
-As for snug fireside seating, my mom got creative: she pulled a few chairs across the cramped linoleum floor, flush with the oven's open door (on which we set our feet).
+One thing roasting "fireside" in my childhood home was a cheese crisp: grated cheddar over a flour tortilla (this, beneath the oven's grill).
+As for snug fireside seating, my mom got creative: she pulled a few chairs across the cramped linoleum floor, up to the oven's open door (on which we set our feet).

-It is early morning in the desert, near Christmas time....
-Feet resting on the warm oven door, a box of black licorice between us (or orangettes, depending), my mom fueled her fire for fiction, and I, warm and toasty beside her, watched literature light up her beautiful face...
+And there, early morning in the Arizona desert, feet resting on the warm oven door--a box of black licorice between us (or Orangettes, depending)--Mom read novels.
+And I, warm and toasty beside her, watched stories light up her beautiful face as she sowed the seeds of literature in my heart.

 Ways to contribute: